bufbuild-ru/docs/docs/reference/protovalidate/rules/bytes_rules/index.md

 ## ipv6

 `ipv6` ensures that the field `value` is a valid IPv6 address in byte format.
-If the field value doesn't meet this constraint, an error message is generated.
+If the field value doesn't meet this rule, an error message is generated.

 ::: info bytes.ipv6 example